-For many heel spur sufferers, surgery is the last resort and is usually only considered after other treatment options have been tried unsuccessfully.
-However, if surgery does prove necessary, it is usually successful.
+Heel spur surgery is sometimes the last resort for many heel spur suffers, and is usually only considered after other (conservative) treatment options have been used without success.
+However, in cases where surgery does prove necessary, it is usually successful.

-As with any surgical procedure, heel spur surgery carries risks.
-For example, nerve tissue could be damaged during the procedure, resulting in numb areas around the heel.
-In rare cases, heel pain persists after surgery, though this usually disappears after a week or two.
+As with any surgical procedure, heel spur surgery carries risks that the patient must be aware of before agreeing to the procedure.
+For example, there can be damage to nerve tissue during the procedure that could cause numbing afterwards in various areas around the heel.
+In rare cases, heel pain may persist after surgery, although in most cases pain usually diminishes after about a week.

-Heel spur surgery can be done in different ways.
-In endoscopic plantar fasciotomy, for example, the plantar fascia ligament is detached from the heel bone, relieving stress and pain and allowing new fascia tissue to develop.
-With this procedure, the tension that created plantar fasciitis or heel spurs is removed.
+Endoscopic plantar fasciotomy is the first way to eliminate pain.
+In this procedure two slits are made around the heel, which allows the surgeon to see the injured area using a small camera.
+He then detaches, or cuts, the plantar fascia ligament from the heel bone, relieving stress and pain and allowing new fascia tissue to develop in the space that was created.
+With this procedure, the tension that created plantar fasciitis or heel spurs is eliminated.

-In other procedures, only a part of the ligament is detached from the heel bone, though expert opinion varies on the effectiveness of this.
-In some cases, the surgeon may also decide to remove the spur itself.
-This can significantly reduce pain in the heel as it prevents the tissue around the heel from being damaged further by the bone fragment.
+In other procedures the entire plantar fascia may not be cut.
+Instead, only a portion of the ligament is detached.
+Some surgeons feel that this procedure is not as effective as endoscopic plantar fasciotomy, while others think that it has better results.
+In addition to these heel spur surgical procedures, the surgeon may also decide to remove the spur itself.
+This can seriously reduce occurrences of pain in the heel since it prevents the tissue around the heel from being damaged further by the bone fragment.